Version | 3 |

 3. Use traffic advisories often.
 You can also have one aircraft follow another in the pattern.
 This can save you a lot of work giving each individual plane directions.

-4. Finally, don’t be afraid to limit the amount of traffic in the pattern or to close the pattern altogether.
+4. All aircraft should ideally either be given a landing clearance or told to extend their downwind before they reach midfield downwind.
+If you are falling behind, don’t be afraid to limit the amount of traffic in the pattern or to close the pattern altogether.
 Reserve this option for when you really can’t handle any more traffic.
 However, if you can, allow the pilots to have fun and fly.

 "Cessna 123AB make closed (left/right) traffic, runway xxx, report midfield downwind each pass.
 Wind-runway-cleared for takeoff."